soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/security-dashboard.md

 ![The Trends section summarizes email flow trends for the organization](media/trends.png)

 And, if your organization's Office 365 subscription includes [Threat Intelligence capabilities](office-365-ti.md), you will also have a **Recent threat management alerts** report in this section that enables your security team to view and take action on high-priority security alerts.

+To view or access the Sent and Received Email widget, you must have permissions to view Advanced Threat Protection reports.
+To learn more, see [What permissions are needed to view the ATP reports?](view-reports-for-atp.md#what-permissions-are-needed-to-view-the-atp-reports).

+To view or access the Recent Threat Management Alerts widget, you must have permissions to view alerts.
+To learn more, see [RBAC permissions required to view alerts](alert-policies.md#rbac-permissions-required-to-view-alerts).

 ## Related topics